oyaprotocol/contracts/README.md

 ## Overview

-The Oya Onchain repository contains the Solidity smart contracts that enable a natural language blockchain by integrating with UMA’s Optimistic Oracle for dispute resolution.
+This repository contains the Solidity smart contracts that enable a natural language blockchain by integrating with UMA’s Optimistic Oracle for dispute resolution.
 The main components include:

 - **OptimisticProposer:** Provides a reusable framework for proposing and verifying onchain transactions or proposals via UMA’s optimistic validation mechanism.
 - **BlockTracker:** Handles the proposal of new blocks (with natural language-based block data) and integrates with UMA’s Optimistic Oracle to verify the proposals.